BioMath-Lab/biomath-docs/docs/gee-py.md

 ### Access your code editor
 The first step is to access the GEE code editor.
 This can be done from the earth engine [home page](https://earthengine.google.com/) by going to platform –> Code Editor.
 Alternatively, you can access it directly from [https://code.earthengine.google.com/](https://code.earthengine.google.com)
+Access the completed practical script [here](https://code.earthengine.google.com/76ed4ea4c97a064555880dcf09f93f5f)

 ![gee_screenshot1](assets/gee_1_1.png)
 Take a look at the <a href=" https://developers.google.com/earth-engine/guides/playground">Google Earth Engine >> Guides >> Earth Engine Code Editor</a> section for a nice description of different panels and tabs.